jampp/geeks/_src/_posts/2017-08-11-RCT-measuring-impact-ads.markdown

 {\bar{X}_{cont}}-1
 $$

-Where \\( {\bar{X}\_{treat}} \\) and \\({\bar{X}\_{cont}}\\) are the mean of the treatment and control groups.
+Where \\( {\bar{X}\_{treat}} \\)
+and \\({\bar{X}\_{cont}}\\) are the mean of the treatment and control groups.

 The main steps of the method are outlined in the next graph.
 The specifics of each of them are explained in more detail below.

 ![ Steps of the Method ]({{site.url}}/assets/images/RCT/steps_method.png){: .center-image }

 ### Pre test Stats - Estimate MDE

-Given that we have seen this kind of experiments are successful depending on the kind of data we are working with, at this stage we *estimate* the potential power of the test.
+Given that we have seen this kind of experiments can be successful depending on the kind of data we are working with, at this stage we *estimate* the potential power of the test.
 We would like to know certain values before the test, where these values will only be available at the end of it.
 Things such as mean and variance of the sum of key events for all users and number of users will only be known after we run the test, for exposed users.
 All of these are necessary inputs to produce our pre-test estimation of the MDE.

 To cope with this, we'll get estimates values from past data and, with these, we will infer an MDE.
 Finally, if we consider the MDE estimated is good (small) enough, we will run the experiment.
 As we are running a t-test, the formula for the MDE is derived from the sample size formula we’ve seen before, obtaining: ((note at the end to see the details of this derivation))